alchemyplatform/aa-sdk/site/packages/aa-core/provider/sendTransactions.md

 ### `request: RpcTransactionRequest[]`

-a `RpcTransactionRequest` Array representing a traditional ethereum transaction
+An `RpcTransactionRequest` array representing a traditional ethereum transaction